Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Research Findings

 \subsubsection{Value Analysis}

 Table \ref{tab:values_per_stakeholder} illustrates which values the various Stakeholders from Cluster (3) and (4) carry, sorted by strength of association (output of the second Design Workshop).
 The following values have the strongest association with the stakeholders (average strength $\geq 1$): Credibility, Simplicity, Universal Usability, Excellence, Efficiency, Identity, Autonomy, Safety, and Physical human interaction.
-These values are considered in the design requirements identification (Section \ref{sec:design_requirements}).
+These values are considered in the following sections (Section \ref{sec:design_requirements} and \ref{sec:design_principles}), which were only extended with the values of Human Welfare and Sustainability that are of importance to the directorate of the library (the most important stakeholder according to the analysis of Section \ref{sec:stakeholder_analysis}).
+Please refer to related work for an introduction of these values \citep{harbers2017value,van2015conflicting,friedman2020value,huldtgren2015design,hanggli2021human}.